markrtak/firsttouch-lead-agents/README.md

 ## Design decisions

-The reasoning behind the cost-of-wrong asymmetry, the ICP scoring (including the Egypt location weighting), the confidence-to-action thresholds, the debate/resolution design, what I'd build with two more weeks, and where it breaks at scale is in [`DESIGN_NOTE.md`](DESIGN_NOTE.md).
+The reasoning behind the cost-of-wrong asymmetry, the ICP scoring (including the Egypt location weighting), the confidence-to-action thresholds, the debate/resolution design, what I'd build with two more weeks, and where it breaks at scale is in [`DESIGN_NOTE.pdf`](DESIGN_NOTE.pdf).

 ## Notes